goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 \end{tikzpicture}
 \end{center}
 \caption{The proof of $\dip(\gg)$ is split into two instances of this triangle}
-\label{gggTriangle}
+\label{figure:gggTriangle}
 \end{figure}

 ####Parallel $\beta Y$-reduction
-Having described the high-level overview of the classicval proof and the reason for following the @takahashi95 proof, we now describe some of the major lemmas in more detail.
+Having described the high-level overview of the classical proof and the reason for following the @takahashi95 proof, we now describe some of the major lemmas in more detail.
 Firstly, we give the definition of _parallel $\beta Y$-reduction_ $\gg$ formulated for the terms of the $\lamy$ calculus, which allows simultaneous reduction of multiple parts of a term:

 <div class="Definition" head="$\gg$">